Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 ---

-I hope my dad forgives me for doing that, I'm disabling the bandwidth control when he is out of home, and re-enabling it when he is back, you know, the main rule in hacking is _leave no trace._
+I hope my dad forgives me for doing that, I'm disabling the bandwidth control when he is out of home, and re-enabling it when he is back, you know, the main rule in hacking is to _leave no trace_.

 And it would be good for both of us, not harming him, and not harming me.

 ## Coming next:
-In the the next blog post I'll explain my solution for quickly enabling and disabling the bandwidth control with a single press, so my father won't detect me ;)
+In the the next blog post I'll explain my solution for quickly enabling and disabling the bandwidth control with a single press, so my father won't detect me 😉

 ---

 Thanks for reading !

-It took me a whole day to write this, please share me your thoughts at [my twitter](https://twitter.com/ramilego4game) ;)
+It took me a whole day to write this, please share me your thoughts at [my twitter](https://twitter.com/ramilego4game) 😉

-And feel free to support this content by donating to my FOSS project, [LIKO-12](https://ramilego4game.itch.io/liko12) <3
+And feel free to support this content by donating to my FOSS project, [LIKO-12](https://ramilego4game.itch.io/liko12) 🧡

 ---